There are, quite literally, hundreds upon hundreds of Aussie awareness days. And not just days – but weeks and months too.

 In 2017, Worldwide Breast Cancer launched a campaign with the hashtag #KnowYourLemons to convince women to check their breasts for signs of cancer.
 It was catchy and fun, and went viral almost instantly.
 To top it off, the organisation started its own Facebook member’s page – a clever way to make people feel engaged and supported.

 Another hugely successful movement highlighted the prevalence of sexual assault and harassment through the hashtag #MeToo.
-While not for a charity, it does show how a clear message and simple hashtag can cross entire continents – women (and men) in opposite sides of the world were empowered to stand up, speak their truth and unite.
+While not for a charity, it does show how a clear message.
+A hashtag can cross continents – women (and men) in opposite sides of the world were empowered to stand up, speak their truth and unite.
 Media outlets in China, India, Italy, France and Japan started their own national dialogue on sexual violence.
 Today, it’s a global movement driven by survivors from all walks of life, providing support for people who need it.

 So when you’re coming up with a hashtag of your own (alongside any already in use for your main awareness day), jot down all your options – even if you think they’re too simple or boring.
 Then go through, pick your top five and test them around the office.
-It can be quirky, simple, informative or even a little whack, so long as it resonates with your cause and campaign.
+It can be quirky, simple, or informative so long as it resonates with your cause and campaign.